 Launched in 2009, FBS is a Belize-based CFD broker serving more than 27 million traders across over 150 jurisdictions.
 The broker offers access to more than 550 instruments across major asset classes, including forex, indices, stocks, and commodities.
 Customers can access these markets via live MT4 or MT5 accounts.
 Demo accounts with $10,000 in virtual funds are available for risk-free practice and platform testing.

-Retail traders registering via the ASIC or CySEC entities can use maximum leverage of 1:30, while professionals are eligible for ratios of up to 1:500.
+Retail traders registered under the ASIC or CySEC entities can access maximum leverage of 1:30, while professional clients are eligible for ratios of up to 1:500.
 Leverage is considerably higher at the Belize-regulated division, reaching 1:3000.
-FBS offers negative balance protection and enforces stop-out levels of 20% at its offshore arm.
+FBS offers negative balance protection and applies a 20% stop-out level at its offshore arm, while margin calls are issued at 40% of the required margin.

 Risk warning: ᏟᖴᎠs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 72.12% of retail investor accounts lose money when trading ᏟᖴᎠs with this provider.
 You should consider whether you understand how ᏟᖴᎠs work and whether you can afford to take the high risk of losing your money. - 8. easyMarkets